Contra Check - Waltz

 Count 1: RF back in CBMP | BDW, feet almost BLOD | T | Body turn to L | -- | CBM | Down with knees slightly flexed

 The step needs to feel more free.
-Lady does not bend straight back, there is rotation and head continue to extend go along body line.
+Lady does not bend straight back, there is rotation and head continues to extend go along body line.

 Prep: bend/lower left knee, shoulder level off, rotate hips to left.
-Do not send stomach muscle forward, i.e. do not stick tummy up to Man. connect center into hip joint, hip has to be able to move.
+Do not send stomach muscle forward, i.e. do not stick tummy up to Man at this time. connect center into hip joint, hip has to be able to move.

 Big step back after rotating hips (if step is too short, upper body weight will take over when doing contra check), also need bigger step to create more extension.
 CMBP (do not get into Man's space).

-RF point back first, toe turned in, then on ball of feet, keep right heel up (solid, not heel moving down and then up), weight split. body rotate to left, but keep left side up to Man (though body is turning left and shaping). don't break neck.
+RF point back first, RF toe turned in (for better balance), then on ball of feet, keep right heel up (solid, not heel moving down and then up), weight split. body rotate to left, but keep left side up to Man (though body is turning left and shaping).
+Don't break neck.

-Keep left toe down on floor, do not lift.
+Keep left toe down on floor, do not lift L toe.
 LF is pretty much flat on floor.

 Flex both knees, at this time, weight in the middle, not on back foot.
-Get there first, then give hip and ribs to Man for extension (left leg can go more straight at this time, allowing for more extension, putting a bit more weight on RF, take the center back, but keep R heel up, R leg is bent, then extend upper body).
+Get there first, then give (R) hip and ribs to Man for extension, left leg can go more straight at this time, allowing for more extension, putting a bit more weight on RF, take the center back, but keep R heel up, R leg is bent, then extend upper body diagonally back.
+Extend R arm to Man.

 Lift glute and center up to Man. (butt cheek up) and give whole R side to Man.
 Imagine stretching R side longer to give to Man more, effect is shaping and extending to left.